MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-security-management.md

 Broadly, your BCDR strategy must consider:

 - **Data backup:** How to keep your data safe so that you can recover it easily if outages occur.
-- **Disaster recovery:** How to keep your apps resilient and available if outages occur.
+- **Disaster recovery:** How to keep your applications resilient and available if outages occur.

 ### Set up BCDR